check-spelling-sandbox/redpanda/src/go/kreq-gen/README.md

 generate.
 If its actually a response pass `-is-request=false` to the program.
-It will write binary data to stdout, so if your using this for manual testing and would like to see ASCII data on stdout instead for whatever reason, pass -binary-output=false to the program to get a hex formatted represetation instead.
+It will write binary data to stdout, so if your using this for manual testing and would like to see ASCII data on stdout instead for whatever reason, pass -binary-output=false to the program to get a hex formatted representation instead.

 ### Generated requests